FloofWorks/BlueskyHandleRegistrar/README.md

 ### Edit the Frontend
-The frontend's files are located inside /public/server BE CAREFUL! the /public/server/scripts and /styles are public folders, and any files inside them can be requested at all times.
+The frontend's files are located inside /public/server BE CAREFUL! the /public/server/scripts and /styles are public folders, and any files inside them can be requested at all times.<br><br><br>
 This is my very first ever GitHub project!
 Please Give me feedback! :D
 <!--
 # Header 1